DougTownsend/kenshi_mods/show_effective_stats/README.md

 ## How it works

 The mod does not calculate any bonuses or penalties.
-It asks Kenshi directly for each stat's effective value through the game's `CharStats::getStat` API.
-This means equipment, injuries, hunger, racial effects, encumbrance, and other game modifiers remain entirely Kenshi's responsibility.
+It reads each value directly from Kenshi: most rows use the game's `CharStats::getStat` API, while melee attack, melee defence, martial arts, and dodge use Kenshi's dedicated context-aware combat getters.
+Those getters include active equipment, encumbrance, injuries, combat mode, and other situational effects that the generic stat getter does not always apply.

 The Stats window and its child panels are widened so the extra value has room beside long stat names.
 The unused derived-stat panel is kept outside the